Audio Transformers: Methodology

 We adapt Transformer architectures using ideas from traditional signal processing.
 Since the Transformer has $\mathcal{O}(n^2)$ complexity w.r.t memory and computation requirements, we choose to follow the traditional route of windowing the signal.
 For all the experiments, as discussed before we work with 1s of audio input sampled at 16kHz yielding 16,000 samples.

-The widow length is chosen to be 25ms, choosing a non-overlapping rectangular window.
+The window length is chosen to be 25ms, choosing a non-overlapping rectangular window.
 The rectangular window provides the network an optimal windowing function which, as we will see in a few of the learned filters, adapts itself to a shape of hanning/hamming window.
 We fix the front end to be a dense layer of size 2048 neurons followed by another layer of size 64, primarily to adapt to the size of the embedding layer of Transformer.
 A single dense layer of size 2048 successfully learned a filter-back to learn a neural-time frequency representation as shown in \cite{verma2016frequency}.
 This design was chosen as it produced state of the art results for an equally difficult problem of pitch estimation in polyphonic audio \cite{verma2016frequency}, with feed forward layers.
-Since Transformer layers only consists of attention + feed-forward blocks, we achieve an end-to-end architecture that does not have any convolutional operators.\footnote[1]{Although not the norm and in wide circulation, a fully connected layer is also a convolution operation with no stride and receptive field size equal to the size of the input data. } This yields a front end representation of 40 time steps each of size 64 dimensions, (64 being a hyper-parameter).
+Since Transformer layers consist only of attention + feed-forward blocks, we achieve an end-to-end architecture that does not have any convolutional operators.
+This yields a front end representation of 40 time steps each of size 64 dimensions, (64 being a hyper-parameter).
 We choose 6 layers of Transformer module with the size of latent code being 64 for each of the layers, and 8 attention head, with 128 dim 3-layer dense layer to convert to the desired feature space.
 For comparing with a smaller model, we choose 3-layers of Transformers with similar setup.
 The last layer of Transformer is reduced to a smaller dimension using average pooling across time.
 The output of the last dense layer of dimension 200, chosen same as number of output labels.